-3.3 Estimation
+II.C Estimation

 We report intent-to-treat estimates, comparing mean outcomes in treatment and control areas.
 We discuss MAO beliefs and their implications for interpretation in our cost-benefit analysis below.
-We thus estimate where y is an outcome, T an indicator for assignment to treatment, and X a vector of pre-specified covariates.
+We thus estimate where y is an outcome, T an indicator for assignment to treatment, and X a vector of prespecified covariates.
 In practice, there is only one covariable: the size of landholdings, binned into 40 evenly sized bins (i.e. 0 to $2.5^{th}$ percentile of landholdings, $2.5^{th}$ to $5^{th}$ percentile, etc.).
 Indices denote individual i in village v in mandal m in stratum s in district d.
 Treatment is strictly exogenous conditional on the randomization stratum fixed effects $\delta{sd}$ .
 We cluster standard errors at the level of treatment assignment (the MAO) and conduct randomization inference as a robustness check.
 When using call center data, we reweight estimates by the inverse probability of being sampled.

-$$y{ivmsd} = \alpha + \beta T{msd} + \delta{sd} + \gamma X{ivmsd} + \epsilon{ivmsd} \tag{1}$$
+(1) $$y{ivmsd} = \alpha + \beta T{msd} + \delta{sd} + \gamma \mathbf{X}{ivmsd} + \epsilon{ivmsd}$$

-4 Results
+III Results

-4.1 Effects on overall program performance
+III.A Effects on overall program performance

 Overall, RBS implementation was imperfect but still fairly successful compared to many other similar programs.
 4.03 million farmers (69% of target) encashed their checks before monsoon onset on June 8 (Table 3: Column 2).
 After 5 months, 4.8 million farmers, 83% of the total, had encashed their checks (Column 4).
 It appears that corruption was not a major issue, with only 2% of farmers reached by phone reporting that they had to pay a bribe to obtain their checks.
-The

-&lt;sup>26On the survey date, 84% of checks that would ever be encashed had already been encashed.
-Table A.1 tests for and rejects the presence of Hawthorne effects, as control MAOs randomly selected for the survey (or actually surveyed among the set who were selected) do not have any higher or lower rates of encashment than other control MAOs.
-Given that being surveyed has no effect on outcomes, and that the surveys were conducted after the treatment effects are seen (see subsection 4.1), the small difference in survey response rates between treatment and control MAOs for the survey cannot have affected overall encashment outcomes.
+The median farmer had a lag of only 6 days between receiving a check than other control MAOs.
+Given that being surveyed has no effect on outcomes, and that the surveys were conducted after the treatment effects are seen (see subsection III.A), the small difference in survey response rates between treatment and control MAOs for the survey cannot have affected overall encashment outcomes.